Where is the ceremony held?

 There are several options if you are unable to attend your graduation ceremony:

-You can choose to attend a ceremony in a subsequent round of graduations, eg if you are unable to attend in April, you may elect to attend in December.
+You can choose to attend a ceremony in a subsequent round of graduations, eg if you are unable to attend in April, you may elect to attend in September or December.
 As each degree is tied to a particular ceremony it is not possible to change to another ceremony in the same month.

 If you are attending a graduation ceremony, you will receive your parchment on the day of the ceremony.
 If you are not attending and have elected to collect the parchment in person, you may do this after your graduation ceremony.
 Parchments cannot be given out prior to the date of the graduation ceremony.